 Where is the Jelly Belly Factory?

-We visited the Jelly Belly Factory in California in September of 2021 with our kids, ages 4, and 6.
-The Jelly Belly Factory is at 1 Jelly Belly Lane, Fairfield, CA, about halfway between San Francisco and Sacramento.
-This was the first stop on our American Northwest Road Trip.
+We visited the Jelly Belly Factory in California when our kids were ages 4, and 6.
+The jelly bean factory is at 1 Jelly Belly Lane, Fairfield, CA, about halfway between San Francisco and Sacramento.
+This was the first stop on our American Northwest road trip.

 The Jelly Belly factory makes jelly beans, licorice, candy corn, gummy worms, chocolates, and other sweet treats.
 They also have a full line of Harry Potter beans and chocolate treats.
 However, most of what we saw on the tour was jelly beans!

 Did you know that Very Cherry is the most popular flavor of Jelly Belly jelly bean?

 We love the Grab & Go Bags, at 3.5 oz each you can try a couple of different combinations!
 S(6) picked out the Unicorn Mix for her birthday- it’s got eight flavors of sparkling jewel jelly beans!

 What Do You Get to See at the Jelly Belly Factory?

 The Jelly Belly Tour is self-guided, you can go through it at your own pace.
 It starts with an introductory video that teaches you about the family behind the brand, and a bit about how jelly beans are made.
 From there, you’ll walk along a path above the factory floor, so you can look down at the machines and workers below.
 There are videos every so often that explain the process.